OmkarArote/workshop-todo-native-mobile/README.md

 expo whoami
 ```

-## 7. Install Expo mobile application on your phone
+## 7. Install Expo Mobile Application on Your Phone

 Download the Expo App from the Android Play Store or iOS App Store.